mlresearch/v73/_posts/2017-09-03-teruji-sugaya17a.md

 title: Fast Compilation of s-t Paths on a Graph for Counting and Enumeration
 section: Contributed Papers
-abstract: "In this paper, we propose a new method to compile $s$-$t$ simple paths on a graph\r using a new compilation method called merging frontier based search.
+abstract: "In this paper, we propose a new method to compile $s$-$t$ simple paths on a graph using a new compilation method called merging frontier based search.
-  Recently, Nishino et al. proposed a top-down construction algorithm,\r which compiles
+  Recently, Nishino et al. proposed a top-down construction algorithm, which compiles
   $s$-$t$ simple paths into a Zero-suppressed SDD (ZSDD),  and they showed that this method is more efficient than simpath by Knuth.\r However, since the method of Nishino et al. uses ZSDD as a tractable representation, it requires complicated steps for compilation.
-In this paper, we propose z-st-d-DNNF, which is a super set of ZSDD.\r By using this method instead of ZSDD, we show that more efficient $s$-$t$ simple paths compilation can be realized.\r "
+In this paper, we propose z-st-d-DNNF, which is a super set of ZSDD.
+  By using this method instead of ZSDD, we show that more efficient $s$-$t$ simple paths compilation can be realized. "
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 id: teruji-sugaya17a